Mentors-Outreach/mentors-outreach/index.md

 title: Home
 sections:
   - type: hero_section
-    subtitle: "Connect with our community members with similar interests and\_get exclusive access to resources and opportunities."
+    subtitle: "Discover inspiration, engage in meaningful conversations, and access exclusive resources to fuel your journey to greatness."
     actions:
       - label: Become a member
         url: /pricing